Ellen G. K. Rubin

-Ellen G. K. Rubin is a pop-up and movable book collector known as the "Popuplady".
-She is best known for her collection of over 9,000 books, including more than 1,000 by the Czech paper engineer Vojtěch Kubašta, as well as for her lectures and research on the history of the pop-up and movable book formats.
+Ellen G. K. Rubin is an American collector of pop-up and movable books known as the "Popuplady".
+She is best known for her collection of over 12,000 books, including more than 1,000 by the Czech paper engineer Vojtěch Kubašta, as well as for her lectures and research on the history of the pop-up and movable book formats.

 Early years

 Rubin grew up in the Bronx, New York, and attended the Bronx High School of Science, The City College of New York, and Yale Medical School's Physician Associate Program.

 Collections

 In the early 1980s, Rubin purchased two Random House pop-up books for her sons, and her fascination with the format led to a lifelong pursuit of pop-up and movable books.
 While attending the Yale School of Medicine in the 1980s to become a Physician Associate, a friend introduced her to book collecting, and after a visit to the 1988 exhibit "Eccentric Books" at Yale's Sterling Memorial Library, which featured an original copy of Petrus Apianus's Astronomicum Caesareum, Rubin's enthusiasm for pop-ups grew.

 At first, Rubin's acquisitions focused on pop-up books related to children's classics and science and medicine, but quickly expanded to include any and all examples of clever pop-up mechanisms.
 By 2000, she had acquired around 4,000 books.
 As of 2018, her collection had grown to more than 9,000 books, along with thousands of pieces of pop-up and movable paper ephemera.
-Her collection encompasses at least 41 languages, including sign language and braille, and many different materials, including a pop-up card made of elephant dung paper by book artist Edward H. Hutchins.
-The oldest book in her collection is a copy of Johannes de Sacrobosco's astronomy textbook, De sphaera mundi, from 1547.
+Her collection encompasses at least 41 languages, including sign language, Icelandic, and braille, and many different materials, including a pop-up card made of elephant dung paper by book artist Edward H. Hutchins.
+The oldest book in her collection is a copy of [Regiomontanus]'s astronomy textbook, Kalendarium, from 1482.